maxtuzz/iAM/README.md

 So essentially we are asking the iam application to add an SSH host, with a specified name and a specified group we want to add it to.
 In this case we are adding it to the “AST” group - where all AST based servers will be listed.

 Crap!
-We forgot the server name already (exactly the problem iAM tries to fix ;-) ).
+We forgot the server name already!

 ```
 $ iam ast